History of fashion design: 1950s

 The designers of Hollywood created a particular type of glamour for the stars of American film, and outfits worn by the likes of Marilyn Monroe, Lauren Bacall, or Grace Kelly were widely copied.
 Quantitatively speaking, a costume worn by an actress in a Hollywood movie would have a much bigger audience than the photograph of a dress designed by a couturier illustrated in a magazine read by no more than a few thousand people.
 Without even trying to keep track of all the Paris styles, its costume designers focused on their own version of classicism, which was meant to be timeless, flattering, and photogenic.
 Using apparently luxurious materials, such as sequins, chiffon, and fur, the clothes were very simply cut, often including some memorable detail, such as a low-cut back to a dress which was only revealed when the actress turned her back from the camera or some particularly stunning accessory.
 The most influential and respected designers of Hollywood from the 1930s to the 1950s were Edith Head, Orry-Kelly, William Travilla, Jean Louis, Travis Banton, and Gilbert Adrian.
 Everyday women's clothing during the decade consisted of long coats, hats with small veils, and leather gloves.
 Knee-length dresses combined with pearl necklaces, which were made instantly popular by First Lady Mamie Eisenhower.
 Short, permed hair was the standard women's hairstyle of the period.

 By the end of the decade mass-manufactured, off-the-peg clothing had become much more popular than in the past, granting the general public unprecedented access to fashionable styles.

+Girls during the 1950s were starting to be introduced to poodle skirts along with matching accessories.
+Poodle skirts were made from a felt fabric with a wide swing and typically one color with a design transferred on the fabric.
+Matching accessories included same patterned jewelry, purses, and/or hats.
+Meanwhile, boys commonly dressed in patterned and colorful collared shirts.
+The 1950s is when clothing started to become popular in printing media, such as newspapers and magazines.
+With clothing and printing starting to mix together, it helped share fashion trends globally and in a timely manner.